 We strictly adhere to all laws, national guidelines and regulations related to information security, and company regulations.

-- Operational system
+- Operational System

 We have built an operational system for information security measures and will continue to both maintain the system and implement improvement activities.

-- Management of information assets
+- Management of Information Assets

 In order to ensure information security, we have established and will continue to manage the correct handling of information assets in accordance with their importance.

 In order to raise the awareness of all our employees and executives, we provide education on items that need to be implemented in everyday operations, including laws and regulations related to information security, governmental guidelines or company regulations.
+We also share how our information security management system works with our customers.

-- Accident prevention and response in the event of an accident
+- Accident Prevention and Response in the Event of an Accident

 We strive to prevent information security accidents from happening.
-In the unlikely event of an accident, we will take measures to minimize its impact, investigate the cause promptly, and take appropriate measures prevent any recurrences.
+In the unlikely event of an accident, we will take measures to minimize its impact, investigate the cause promptly, and take appropriate measures to prevent any recurrences.